bi-graph/Bigraph/README.md

 <ul><b>Bug reports:</b> https://github.com/bi-graph/bigraph/issues</ul>

-> Node based similarities and Katz has been implemented. you can find algorithms in prediction directory.
+> Node based similarities and Katz has been implemented. you can find algorithms in bigraph module.
-Algorithms untill now:
+Algorithms implemented so far: